Feynman Integrals and Scattering Amplitudes from Wilson Loops

 Next we perform the $\tau'$-integration, and we need to rationalize the square roots in $\tau'$ of the above algebraic words.
-We emphasize a major difference between this step and the previous one from weight-$2$ to $3$: the $d\log$ factors are manifestly rational due to the absence of $\gamma$ factor, thus after we change variable from $\tau'$ to $z(\tau')$, the arguments of $\mathrm{d}\log$'s are given by {\it products} of the form $(z-w)(z-\Lambda(w))$, as opposed to the ratios.
-This has an immediate consequence that the last entry of the resulting symbol is free of any four-mass square roots (we still encounter spurious square roots of kinematics from $w$, but they all nicely cancel in the final answer as expected).
-In the end, we obtain a remarkably compact expression for the ``algebraic words'' of the final answer: the first two entries are given by (the symbol of) four-mass boxes, the third entry some algebraic letters, and the last entry rational ones.
-Since there are $16$ square roots, $\Delta(a,b,c,d)$, with $a:=i+\sigma_1, b:=j+\sigma_2, c:=k+\sigma_3, d:=l+\sigma_4$ for $\sigma=0,1$, the algebraic part of the symbol of $I_{\rm dp}(i,j,k,l)$ can be written as an alternating sum of $16$ terms: { }where each term is characterized by a four-mass box $F(a,b,c,d)$; it is accompanied by last two-entries denoted as $W^{i,j,k,l}_{\sigma_1, \cdots, \sigma_4}$, which contains the same square root $\Delta(a,b,c,d)$ and depends on $x_a, \cdots, x_d$ and $i,j,k,l$. { }where the first four terms are cyclic in $i,j,k,l$ (thus also in $a,b,c,d$); in the last term, $\frac{\bar{z}(1{-}z)}{z(1{-}\bar{z})}$ is cycic invariant and so is $\prod \chi$, the product of the $4$ new algebraic letters:
+We emphasize a major difference between this step and the previous one from weight-$2$ to $3$: the $d\log$ factors are manifestly rational due to the absence of $\gamma$ factor, thus after we change variable from $\tau'$ to $z(\tau')$, the arguments of $\mathrm{d}\log$'s are given by {\it products} of the form $(z-w)(z-\Lambda'(w))$ rather than ratios.
+This has an immediate consequence that the last entries of the resulting symbol are free of any four-mass square roots~\footnote{We still need to perform ``rationalization'' and encounter spurious square roots of kinematics from $w$ , but they all nicely cancel in the final answer as expected.}.
+In the end, we obtain a remarkably compact expression for ``algebraic words'' of the final answer: the first two entries are given by (the symbol of) four-mass boxes, the third entry given by algebraic letters, and the last entry rational ones.
+Since there are $16$ square roots, $\Delta(a,b,c,d)$ for $a:=i+\sigma_1, b:=j+\sigma_2, c:=k+\sigma_3, d:=l+\sigma_4$ with $\sigma=0,1$, the algebraic part of the symbol of $I_{\rm dp}(i,j,k,l)$ can be written as an alternating sum of $16$ terms: { }where each term is characterized by a four-mass box $F(a,b,c,d)$; it is accompanied by last two-entries denoted as $W^{i,j,k,l}_{\sigma_1, \cdots, \sigma_4}$, which contains the same square root $\Delta(a,b,c,d)$ and depends on $x_a, \cdots, x_d$ and $i,j,k,l$. { }where the first four terms are given by cyclic rotation in $i,j,k,l$ (thus also in $a,b,c,d$), and in the last term, both $\frac{\bar{z}(1{-}z)}{z(1{-}\bar{z})}$ and the product $\prod \chi$ are cyclic invariant; the $4$ new algebraic letters are given by